webfolderio/wget-windows/README.md

 [![wget](https://github.com/webfolderio/wget-windows/actions/workflows/wget.yml/badge.svg)](https://github.com/webfolderio/wget-windows/actions/workflows/wget.yml)

-A command-line utility for retrieving files using HTTP, HTTPS and FTP protocols.
+This is a command-line tool that can be used to retrieve files via the HTTP, HTTPS, and FTP protocols.

-GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS the most widely-used Internet protocols.
-It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs and terminals.
+GNU Wget is a free software package that allows users to retrieve files through the most commonly used Internet protocols, including HTTP, HTTPS, FTP, and FTPS.
+As a non-interactive command-line tool, it can be easily integrated into scripts, cron jobs, and terminals.

 ## How to use wget

-Please read the official GNU Wget manual from the below link.
+You can access the official GNU Wget manual by clicking on the link below.

 [https://www.gnu.org/software/wget/manual/wget.html](https://www.gnu.org/software/wget/manual/wget.html)

 ### Build Environment

-wget is built on GitHub Actions and cross compiled with mingw64 (Ubuntu & GNU/gcc 9.3).
-It's virus-free and safe to use.
+Wget has been built using GitHub Actions and cross-compiled with mingw64 on Ubuntu, using GNU/gcc 9.3.
+It is completely safe to use and free from viruses.

-All required libraries is **statically linked**, and it's not necessary to use third-party DLL.
+All the necessary libraries have been **statically linked**, so there is no need to use any third-party DLL.

 ### Wget features

-Wget windows bundled with all wget features except nls (multi-lang version).
+The Windows version of Wget includes all features of Wget except for NLS (the multi-language version).

 GnuTLS version: